More Information About Paeonia

 - Peonies prefer even and ample moisture during the growing season

-- Peonies prefer compost-rich, deep organic soil with a pH near neutral.
-No need to fertilize much, and when you do, stick to the organic stuff like compost.
+- Peonies prefer compost-rich soil, deep and amended with compost with a pH near neutral.
+No need to fertilize much, and when you do, stick to the organic stuff like compost

-- Don't bury your peony in mulch.
-A light winter covering is good, but brush it away in early spring to give those buds some freedom.
+- Don't over-mulch your peony.
+A light winter covering is good, but brush it away in early spring to give those buds some air

-- If planting a bare-root peony, position the root so that the eyes (buds) are 1-2 inches below the soil.
-The colder you are, the deeper the eyes should be set.
+- If planting a bare-root peony, position the root so that the eyes (buds) are 1.5-2 inches below the soil (a little deeper if you live in a cold climate like zone 2 or 3)

-- Peony blooms are heavy and the lactiflora stems may need a little support to keep them from falling over.
+- Peony blooms are heavy and the flowers may need staking to keep them from falling over.
 Use bamboo stakes or small wire cages.
+Itoh hybrids and tree peonies have little need for staking

-- Ants on your peony?
-Don't worry, they are protecting it from other bugs, so do not spray them.
+- Ants on your peony flower?
+Don't worry, they are protecting the plant from other bugs, so do not spray them.
+Live and let live

-- Cut flowers?
+- Peony Cut Flowers?
 Cut a long stem when the flower bud is just about to open.
-It will last about a week.
+The bloom will last about a week in a vase

 Our trials for heat-tolerant peonies for the southern US have provided some amazing results and provided us with a great collection of heat tolerant peony plants for sale.
 Not only are some of the wild peony species proving to be well-adapted, but several of the peony cultivars, even those with Paeonia lactiflora bloodlines, are doing amazingly well, as are the fabulous itoh peony hybrids (herbaceous peonies x tree peonies - read more about them below).